Mycoplasma pneumoniae Infection Surveillance and Trends

 2024 activity

-So far in 2024, CDC has seen an increase in M. pneumoniae infections, including in young children.
+In 2024, CDC has seen an increase in M. pneumoniae infections, including in young children.
 This differs from previous years in which most infections were observed among older children and adolescents.
-Data from NSSP, NVSN, and BIOFIRE® all indicate that M. pneumoniae infections began increasing in late spring/early summer of 2024.
+Data from NSSP, NVSN, and TREND all indicate that M. pneumoniae infections began increasing in late spring/early summer of 2024.
 This increase is from a low baseline observed since the start of the COVID-19 pandemic.

 CDC is continuing to track this increase to better understand any differences in: